mach0/dangerdeep/dangerdeep/modernize-readme.txt

 4. Compare basic classes between branches for differences! use meld with directories to compare.
 	See below for more details.
-	DONE - remaining topics are GL related, except bivector
+	New classes like gpu interface copied to master branch DONE - remaining topics are GL related, except bivector
 5. use new C++ features for XML reader etc.
 	DONE
 6. use key enum class!
-	DONE - except in widget class
+	DONE
 7. make use of new C++ features for widgets etc. (no plain new/delete) widgets now use unique_ptr and lambda/c++ caller instead of the old caller_arg templates.
 	DONE in widgets, maybe there are more ways to modernize the widget classes
 8. Removed SDL types and obsolete SDL.h includes
 -------------WE ARE HERE-----------------
-9. Introduce newer system input event handling
+9. Introduce newer system input event handling and migrate to SDL2 DONE but: viewmodel is broken. portal rendering doesn't work anymore. bvtree test doesnt work, bad_alloc
-	This means no more SDL includes in headers!
-	Rather introduce own input_event classes from codemodernization Needs input_event_handler heirs and handling in system class.
-	This modern way is not even included in the codemodernization branch. check_for_mouse_event must be translated as well.
 ------------ MOST GLOBAL CODE IMPROVEMENTS UP TO HERE, HERE COME GAMEPLAY/INTERNAL STRUCTURE IMPROVEMENTS ------------------------
-9. add new sensors (test if they work!!!)
+10. add new sensors (test if they work!!!) needs test program.
-10. update internal game classes (storage of sea_object, reference to them via ID!) later usage of rigid_body etc.
+11. update internal game classes (storage of sea_object, reference to them via ID!) later usage of rigid_body, generic_rudder etc.
-11. Copy new classes like gpu interface to master branch so they can be tested and used by standalone apps (copy DONE)
+	A generic pointer to sea_object may be unnecessary, the objects can report their models for display.
-12. Divide code into separate libraries better (partly done)
+13. Divide code into separate libraries better (partly done)
 ------------ MODERN ADVANCED RENDERING AND I/O HERE --------------------------------------------------
-13. Migrate to SDL2
 14. Finally adjust rendering
 	maybe we can adjust all the display classes to use the new kind of interface references but uses old rendering code...